villages are in need of adequate access to drining water

 Project benefits

-2300 cotton farmers and their communities will benefit from the intervention
+2329 cotton farmers and their communities benefit from the intervention

 Project status / duration